fastapi/fastapi/docs/en/docs/tutorial/request-files.md

 As all these methods are `async` methods, you need to "await" them.

-For example, inside of an `async` *path operation function* you can get the contents with:
+For example, inside an `async` *path operation function* you can get the contents with:

 ```Python
 contents = await myfile.read()
 ```

-If you are inside of a normal `def` *path operation function*, you can access the `UploadFile.file` directly, for example:
+If you are inside a normal `def` *path operation function*, you can access the `UploadFile.file` directly, for example:

 ```Python
 contents = myfile.file.read()